grap/odoo-addons-intercompany-trade/intercompany_trade_account_cancel/readme/DESCRIPTION.rst

 This module implements intercompany trade features for ``account_cancel`` module.

-It blocks the possibility to cancel an Intercompany Trade Invoice.
+It blocks the possibility to cancel an Intercompany Trade Invoice that is not in a draft state.